cbg-ethz/V-pipe/README.md

 ## Usage

 Different ways of initializing V-pipe are presented below.
-We strongly encourage you to deploy it [using the quick install script](#using-quick-install-script), as this our prefered method.
+We strongly encourage you to deploy it [using the quick install script](#using-quick-install-script), as this is our preferred method.

 V-pipe expects the input samples to be organized in a [two-level](config/#samples) directory hierarchy, and the sequencing reads must be provided in a sub-folder named `raw_data`.
 Further details can be found on the [website](https://cbg-ethz.github.io/V-pipe/usage/).